carlosp420/nymphalidae_diversification/MS.md

 when phylogenetic uncertainty was taken into account by using MEDUSA on a random sample of trees from the posterior distribution of a Bayesian run.
-We found that some diversification splits, estimated on the Nymphalidae maximum clade credibility tree, were found in a very small percentage of the 1000 randomly sampled trees from the posterior distribution (Fig. x, Table 3).
-We also found that, even though MEDUSA could estimate the same diversification splits on two or more trees, the estimated net diversification rates could vary widely (supp. mat.
-15 -> convert to
+We found that some diversification splits, estimated on the Nymphalidae maximum clade credibility tree, were found with a very low probability in random sample of 1000 trees from the posterior distribution (Fig. 3, Table 3).
+We also found that, even though MEDUSA could estimate the same diversification splits on two or more trees, the estimated net diversification rates could vary widely (Fig. 2).
-        figure 4).
 For example,
 in our Nymphalidae trees, we found that the split for *Magneuptychia* and *Caeruleuptychia* had a variation from ``r = 0.5234``, higher than the